-If the school is oversubscribed from within any of the above categories, straight line distance will be used to prioritise applications; applicants living nearer the school have priority.
+In the event of any of the above criteria being oversubscribed, straight line distance will be used to prioritise applications; applicants living nearer the school have priority.
 Distances will be measured from the Ordnance Survey home address point to the school address point using Hampshire County Council's Geographic Information Systems (GIS).
 Distances to multiple dwellings will give priority to the ground floor over the first floor and so on.
 On individual floors, distances will be measured to the stairs leading to the communal entrance.
 Where two or more applicants are equidistant, random allocation will be used to allocate the place.
 An explanation of the random allocation procedure is available on the County website.
-This method of prioritising admissions will also apply to any 'school specific' criterion unless otherwise stated in the school's brochure.
+Hampshire schools' admission arrangements | Hampshire County Council (hants.gov.uk This method of prioritising admissions will also apply to any 'school specific' criterion unless otherwise stated in the school's brochure.